 Q. What is the difference between Metropolitan College and Earn and Learn?

 Metropolitan College and Earn and Learn are both education benefit programs offered by UPS but they differ in nature.
 Metropolitan College participants must be actively employed on the UPS Next Day Air shift (night shift) part-time in Louisville, KY.
 Individuals can attend either Jefferson Community and Technical College or the University of Louisville (specific admission criteria apply) and have up to 100% of the undergraduate KY resident tuition rate paid.
 Students sign an agreement every semester and their tuition is deferred and then paid directly to the school upon successful completion of classes (“C” or better).
-In addition to the tuition benefit, Metropolitan College students may also be eligible for academic bonuses and book reimbursement.
+In addition to the tuition benefit, Metropolitan College students may also be eligible for academic bonuses and fee payments.
 Students must file and complete the FAFSA each academic year to participate in Metro College.

 Earn and Learn has multiple post-secondary institutions students can attend.
 Earn and Learn participants must be an active employee of the UPS Air and Ground Operation in Louisville, KY.
 Students receive up to $5250 annually, $25,000 lifetime maximum.
 The reimbursement is paid directly to the student upon successful completion of classes (“C” or better).
 Students are not required to file and complete the FAFSA to participate in Earn and Learn.